-The pump is suitable for circulation of the following media:
+The pump is suitable for conveying the following media:

-- Pure, low viscosity, non-aggressive and nonexplosive media without solid or long-fibre components
+- Clean, thin, non-aggressive and non- explosive media without any solid or long-fibred components - Cooling liquids that are free of mineral oil - Soft water

-- Mineral oil free coolants

-- Softened water

-The kinematic viscosity of water is θ = 1 mm2/s (1 cSt) at 20 °C. If you use the pump to pump liquids with a different viscosity, the max. pump pressure will be reduced.
+The kinematic viscosity of water is $\vartheta = 1 \text{ mm2/s}$ (1 cSt) at 20 °C. If the pump is used to convey liquids that have a different viscosity, the conveying capacity of the pump is reduced.

+Example:
-Example: A water-glycol mixture with 50% glycol content has a viscosity of approx. 10 mm2/s (10 cSt) at 20 °C. Then the pumping capacity is reduced by approx. 15 %.

-No additives must be added to the water which could impair the function of the pump.

-The viscosity of the pumped medium must be taken into account when designing the pump.
+A water-glycol mixture with a 50 % glycol ratio has a viscosity of approx. 10 mm2/s (10 cSt) at 20 °C. This reduces the conveying capacity by approx. 15 %.
+Additives that could impair the functionality of the pump must not be added to the water.
+The viscosity of the conveyed medium must be taken into consideration when designing the pump.